Right

 Therefore, it is important to have a transparent process of selecting the information commissioners to ensure independence and competence and they are truly eminent, suited to the position.

-The information commissioner has wide powers to secure compliance of its decisions from the public authority like,
+information commissioner has wide powers to secure compliance of its decisions

 - directing the public authority to appoint PIO if they are not designated in a public authority